jpsca/writeadoc/docs/content/markdown/html.md

 /// warning
 Forcing elements to be parsed as `block` elements when they are not by default could result in invalid HTML.

 For example, one could force a `<p>` element to be nested within another `<p>` element.
-In most cases it is recommended to use the default behavior of `markdown="1"`.
+In most cases, it is recommended to use the default behavior of `markdown="1"`.
 ///

 ### `markdown="span"`

-When the markdown attribute is set to "span", then the parser will force the span behavior on the contents of the element so long as it is one of the block or span tags.
+When the markdown attribute is set to "span", the parser will force span behavior on the contents of the element, as long as it is one of the block or span tags.

 The content of a span element is not parsed into block-level content.
 In other words, the content will not be rendered as paragraphs, headers, etc. Only inline syntax will be rendered, such as links, strong, emphasis, etc.